NINAnor/quarto_nina_report/README.md

 quarto use template NINAnor/quarto_nina_report
 ```

 This creates a subfolder in the folder you are standing in (in the terminal), with a file called 'quarto_ninatemplate.qmd'.
 Create a copy of this file with a name that reflects the name of the report.
-Render this through the "render" button in Rstudio.
+Render this through the `Render` button in Rstudio.
 It may be a good idea to keep the original qmd-document as well as a another minimal example, which you use to test out new features with shorter rendering times.

 Please see https://quarto.org/docs/get-started/hello/rstudio.html for a general tutorial on how to use this.
 Specific tips are found in the template itself.